South Western Coach Lines: After cessation

-ABC Coach Lines merged 19 with route 10 in February 1987 to form route 10 (Redfern - Camperdown), before being reorganised as routes 453 and 454 in November 1987.
+ABC Coach Lines merged 19 with route 10 in February 1987 to form route 10 (Redfern to Camperdown), before being reorganised as routes 453 and 454 in November 1987.
 Route 18 was renumbered 455.
-After ABC's cessation, routes 453-455 were operated by Marrickville Bus Lines and Arrow Coaches before passing to Sydney Buses' Waverley depot in June 1990.
+After ABC's cessation, routes 453–455 were operated by Marrickville Bus Lines and Arrow Coaches before passing to Sydney Buses' Waverley depot in June 1990.
 Route 455 now operates as route 355.

 The routes sold to Highway Tours, Southtrans, Caringbah Bus Service and Carss Park Charter Tours were brought under common ownership and today are operated by Transdev NSW.

 VIP Express

 In the 1980s, Holman operated an interstate express coach business trading as VIP Express with a fleet of 40 coaches.
 This was sold in February 1987.

 Fleet

 South Western Coach Lines operated a fleet composed predominantly of AECs, Bedfords and Leylands, many being purchased from government operators ACTION, State Transport Authority and Transperth.
 Fleet livery was cream and brown.